Living at Casa Milagro

 Do you offer any services to residents?

 Yes!
 We provide Supportive Services.
 Staff are here 24/7 seven days a week to offer support.
-Key examples of what we provide are medication administration, case management, advocacy with medical providers if needed, recreational fieldtrips, art studio activities, menu planning, cooking instruction, conflict resolution, assistance with obtaining benefits, yearly and quarterly assessments to support goal achievement, etc.
+Key examples of what we provide are medication administration, case management, advocacy with medical providers if needed, an open art studio, conflict resolution, assistance with obtaining benefits, yearly and quarterly assessments to support goal achievement, etc.

 Do you have apartment units?